awesomemotive/beacon-plugin/readme.txt

 Most newsletter subscription boxes are missing a valuable reason that encourages people to opt in to your list.
 Beacon gives you a quick way of offering your readers an incentive that they can’t ignore.
 Create the book, offer the incentive and watch your conversion rates increase.

-*Note:* requires a free account available from www.beacon.by
+*Note:* requires a free account available from www.beacon.by *Note:* we do not currently support Wordpress Multisite

 [youtube https://www.youtube.com/watch?v=y2nqkt-fZFk]